unm-historiography/2016-fall/docs/essays/providential-history.md

 ### **The God of History**

+<p class="has-pullquote" data-pullquote="This is because what the Lord did for me when I came out of Egypt."></p>
 *Historical writing that held to the notion of one God being an active participant in human history became known as Judeo-Christian historiography*.
 It was influenced by a very ancient semi-nomadic group commonly known as *Hebrews*.
 The Hebrew people believed that their God (Yahweh) had delivered them out of slavery from Egypt.
 This act of God became the very foundation of the Hebrew identity.
 Every year they were required to celebrate this monumental event, the Exodus, as if it happened to them; no matter how many generations had passed.They strictly followed the tradition that was eventually depicted in the Hebrew Scriptures.
 This tradition can be found in [Exodus 13](https://www.biblegateway.com/passage/?search=Exodus+13&version=NRSVCE) in which generation after generation, they were to explain, "This is because what the Lord did for me when I came out of Egypt"(13:8).
-This tradition continues to this day in the Jewish festival [Seder Passover](https://en.wikipedia.org/wiki/Passover_Seder) Hebrews saw the [Exodus](https://en.wikipedia.org/wiki/The_Exodus) as being more important than the belief in Creation. *Thus the Hebrews saw their god as the God of History rather than the God of Nature* (Butterfield, 86).
+This tradition continues to this day in the Jewish festival [Seder Passover](https://en.wikipedia.org/wiki/Passover_Seder).
+Hebrews saw the [Exodus](https://en.wikipedia.org/wiki/The_Exodus) as being more important than the belief in Creation. *Thus the Hebrews saw their god as the God of History rather than the God of Nature* (Butterfield, 86).
 The *God of History* was not just the creator of the world but was also an active participant in human relations.
 History was being unfold while God had an ultimate goal in mind for his chosen people, the Hebrews.
 The notion of God working throughout their history continued to be the center of the Hebrew faith, until a Hellenistic Jew took on the task of making this Hebrew God of History a *universal God of History*.

 ### **Universal History: Josephus**